uzbl/uzbl/README.md

 Multiple commands and variables mention that they are not supported in WebKit2.
 WebKit2 changes many things compared to WebKit1, some of which impact `uzbl` greatly.
-It *works*, but many of the core features are not supported (cookie management, the `scroll` command, HTML5 database control, and more).
+It *works*, but many of the core features are not supported (cookie management, the `scroll` command, HTML5 database control, injecting JavaScript into the page, and more).
 As such, using WebKit2 is not recommended for day-to-day usage currently.
 For a list of what is missing, see [this bug](https://bugs.webkit.org/show_bug.cgi?id=113663).

 ### COMMAND SYNTAX